 #3 Child Tracking for the Future

 Even without entering schedules, billing information or tracking items, you can still use Child Enrollment reports based on a future date.
-The first page includes the number of kids that will be enrolled, then just dbl-click to see their names.
-This report shows the Primary Classroom they are currently assigned to (not the class they will be in), but at least you’ll get a snapshot to help predict class levels.
+The first page includes the number of kids that will be enrolled, then just double-click to see their names.
+This report shows the primary classroom they are currently assigned to (not the class they will be in), but you’ll get a snapshot to help predict class levels.

 #5 Enrollment with Data Viewer